netboxlabs/orb-agent/docs/config_samples.md

 Here is a collection of configuration samples supported by orb agent

 ## Device-discovery backend
-A sample config file to run device discovery backend.
-The backend will connect to the Cisco router on 192.168.0.5, retrieve its device, interface and ip information and send its data to diode server running on 192.168.0.100.
+This sample configuration file demonstrates the device discovery backend connecting to a Cisco router at 192.168.0.5.
+It retrieves device, interface, and IP information, then sends the data to a diode server running at 192.168.0.100.

 ```yaml
 orb: